alexispaz/HTIDocking-Cov2/README.md

-# SARS-Cov-2 publication data repository
+# High-Throughput Inverse Docking of SARS-Cov-2

 This is a data repository to support the main work